ghc/ghc/docs/users_guide/extending_ghc.rst

     renamed :: [CommandLineOption] -> TcGblEnv -> HsGroup GhcRn -> TcM (TcGblEnv, HsGroup GhcRn)

 By overriding the ``renamedResultAction`` field we can modify each ``HsGroup`` after it has been renamed.
-A source file is seperated into groups depending on the location of template haskell splices so the contents of these groups may not be intuitive.
+A source file is separated into groups depending on the location of template haskell splices so the contents of these groups may not be intuitive.
 In order to save the entire renamed AST for inspection at the end of typechecking you can set ``renamedResultAction`` to ``keepRenamedSource``